-20 Red Flags Your Partner Can't Wait to Leave You
+20 Red Flags Your Partner Can't Wait to Break Up With You

-Don't just go off intuition alone.
-Learn the surefire signs.
+Don't go off intuition alone.
+Therapists share the surefire signs.

-At a certain point in any relationship, the honeymoon period fades, and the bones of the relationship are made crystal clear.
-Sometimes, this results in a steady, loving commitment.
-But other times, in results in some immediate second-guessing and exit-planning.
-If the latter is coming from your partner, you may not be privy to such thoughts and feelings.
+At a certain point in any relationship, the honeymoon period fades, and the bones of the partnership are made crystal clear.
+This can result in a steady, loving commitment—or it could lead to second-guessing and exit-planning.
+If the latter is coming from your partner, you may not be privy to their thoughts and feelings.
 So, rather than leading by intuition alone, therapists recommend looking for subtle signs.
 Keep reading to learn the 20 red flags that your partner can't wait to break up with you.

 They talk in strange clichés about your relationship.

-According to relationship coach and therapist Anita Chlipala, when your partner speaks in clichés like, "Maybe we're just too different" or "maybe we're just not meant to be," they're dropping hints to see what your reaction may be.
-In fact, they're most likely hoping that you'll be on the same page about the relationship so they don't have to be the one to pull the plug.
+According to relationship coach and therapist Anita Chlipala, when your partner speaks in clichés like, "Maybe we're just too different," or "Maybe we're just not meant to be," they're dropping hints to gauge your reaction.
+They're most likely hoping that you'll be on the same page about the relationship, so they don't have to be the one to pull the plug.